 Where the canal has been obliterated, symbols can refer to its place in the City.
 Brickwork on J Ryan’s patio shows where canal boats used to wait to enter the weighlock across the street, the Arterie project painted part of Erie Boulevard blue to mimic water, and Erie Boulevard’s name itself refers to the canal that used to run in its place.
 The best of these symbols is the fountain in Clinton Square—look at it from certain angles, and it actually looks like the canal still runs through Downtown.

 Right now, Syracuse has an opportunity to do more of all of this.
 NYSDOT’s DEIS includes a plan for a ‘Canal District’ around the intersection of Oswego and Erie Boulevards.
-That plan is not very ambitious At the same time, the Reimagine the Canal’s taskforce is working to make the canal more culturally relevant to Upstate communities.
+At the same time, the Reimagine the Canal’s taskforce is working to make the canal more culturally relevant to Upstate communities.
 Syracuse can harness that energy to do something big to restore the Erie Canal’s place in the heart of Downtown.

 That could take a lot of different forms, but here’s one suggestion.
 Close Erie Boulevard from Clinton Square to Oswego Boulevard—those blocks are basically a parking lot anyway.
 Excavate the original canal walls—the Clinton Square fountain revealed a small section of the wall, but without context it’s turned into a trash pit.
 Fill that entire two-block section with water, extending to the wide area where the Erie Canal intersected with the Oswego.